PuneetGopinath/Sanitizers/README.md

 If you sanitize user input then, you will be able to manage data properly, validate it, show it in a secure and reliable way.

 It makes your web application trustworthy, so it must be one of your main goals from the beginning of your career as a web developer.

+Some people also disagree with sanitizing input, they say sanitizing output is the best, if you want to sanitize output, then you can use the clean function